fxamacker/cbor/README.md

 * __Stable requirements__ – will always support Go v1.12 (unless there's compelling reason).
 * __Passed fuzzing__ – v1.3.4 passed 370+ million execs in coverage-guided fuzzing when it was released.

-Each commit passes hundreds of unit tests.
+Each commit passes hundreds of unit tests (including subtests).
 Each release also passes fuzz tests using over 1,000 CBOR files (corpus).
 See [Fuzzing and Code Coverage](#fuzzing-and-code-coverage).

 Recent activity: